GitTools/GitVersion/docs/input/docs/usage/msbuild-task.md

+---
+Order: 30
-# MSBuild Task
+Title: MSBuild Task
+---

 The MSBuild Task for GitVersion — **GitVersionTask** — is a simple solution if you want to version your assemblies without writing any command line scripts or modifying your build process.

 It currently works with desktop `MSBuild`.
 Support for CoreCLR with `dotnet build` is coming soon.

 ## TL;DR